 Photos from Common Room

 Again, we adore social good enterprises that carry items of excellent quality because they’re a win-win for both the people making the products and the ones buying them.
-One example of such is Tsaa Laya, a line of premium tea products made by women and mothers who are the beneficiaries of Kapwa Greens Lifestyle, an organization that provides entrepreneurial capacity building for underprivileged members of the community.
+One example of such is Tsaa Laya, a line of premium tea products made by women and mothers who are the beneficiaries of Kapwa Greens Lifestyle, an organization that provides an entrepreneurial capacity building for underprivileged members of the community.

 Tsaa Laya has an exciting variety of flavors ranging from the classic mint tea to more complex ones such as lemon ginger.